 These documents relate to East Timor and can provide greater information on local development programs or other areas of special interest.

-The following documents may be downloaded at right:
+The following documents may be downloaded below:

 Clues for understanding the Suro-Ainaro phenomenon

 This document provides a history on the Suro-Ainaro District (the location of the Hatu Builico sub district).
 The document contains topographic, soil, climate and cultural information about this District.

 East Timor First Lady is Blue Mountains Guest

 View the Media Release associated with Kirsty Sword Gusmão, East Timor’s Ambassador for Education visit to the Blue Mountains.
 She spoke to a packed auditorium in Katoomba on September 12th as a guest of the Blue Mountains East Timor Sisters (BMETS).

 The Local Development Program (LDP) is a pilot program that is testing decentralisation models in order to establish a local governance system that is effective, transparent and responsive to community needs.
 In order to test different possibilities for decentralisation, the Ministry of State Administration and Territorial Management (MSATM) has already begun piloting two models of local government.
 This booklet will explain the two models.

 Rae Hato Organic Agriculture and Ecology Research and Training Centre – A Proposal

 The seventh goal of the Timor Leste’s Millennium Development Goal (MDG) is to ensure environmental sustainability, targeting the integration of the principles of sustainable development into country policies and programmes, reversal of the loss of environmental resources, and halving the proportion of people without sustainable access to safe drinking water and basic sanitation by 2015.
 The above document presents the proposed agriculture project in Hatu Builico, Timor Leste.